RadeonOpenCompute/ROCm_Documentation/ROCm_Glossary/ROCm-Glossary.rst

 **ROCt.
 ROCm Thunk Layer**

 **ROCr ROCm runtime**
+The HSA runtime is a thin, user-mode API that exposes the necessary interfaces to access and interact with graphics hardware driven by the AMDGPU driver set and the ROCK kernel driver.
+Together they enable programmers to directly harness the power of AMD discrete graphics devices by allowing host applications to launch compute kernels directly to the graphics hardware.

 **HCC (Hetrogneous Compute Compiler) :**
 HCC Is an Open Source, Optimizing C++ Compiler for Heterogeneous Compute.
 It supports heterogeneous offload to AMD APUs and discrete GPUs via HSA enabled runtimes and drivers.It is based on Clang, the LLVM Compiler Infrastructure and the â€œlibc++â€ C++ standard library.The goal is to implement a compiler that takes a program that conforms to a parallel programming standard such as C++ AMP, HC, C++ 17 ParallelSTL, or OpenMP, and transforms it into the AMD GCN ISA.